 This will prevent the scraps from rotting and smelling inside your house, and it will prevent insects from getting at the scraps.
 Simply take the full bag or container and dump it into your compost pile once it is full.

 Hopefully, this article will get you off to a good start with your compost pile.
-It is hard to mess things up too badly if you follow the advice outlined here.
+It is hard to go wrong if you follow the advice outlined here.